-On September 30, 2020, concurrently with the execution of the Merger Agreement, MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors"), pursuant to, and on the terms and subject to the conditions of which, the PIPE Investors collectively subscribed for an aggregate 50,000,000 shares of MCAC common stock at \$10,00 per share for aggregate gross proceeds of \$50.00 million (the "PIPE Investors").
-The PIPE Investor consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million.
+On September 30, 2020, concurrently with the execution of the Merger Agreement, MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), with certain institutional and accredited investors (collectively, the "PIPE Investors"), pursuant to, and on the terms and subject to the conditions of which, the PIPE Investors collectively subscribed for an aggregate 5,000,000 shares of MCAC common stock at \$10.00 per share for aggregate gross proceeds of \$50.0 million (the "PIPE Investment").
+The PIPE Investment was consummated substantially concurrently with the closing of the Business Combination for net proceeds of \$46.8 million.

-On February 10, 2021, the Business Combination was consummated, and MCAC (i) issued an aggregate of 20,916,812 shares of its common stock to existing stockholders of Legacy Playboy, (ii) assumed Legacy Playboy options exercisable for an aggregate of 3,560,341 shares of MCAC common stock at a weighted-average exercise price of \$5.61 and (iii) assumed the obligation to issue shares in respect of terminated Legacy Playboy restricted stock units ("RSUs") for an aggregate of 2,045,634 shares of MCAC common stock to be settled one year following the Losing date.
+On February 10, 2021, the Business Combination was consummated, and MCAC (i) issued an aggregate of 20,916,812 shares of its common stock to existing stockholders of Legacy Playboy, (ii) assumed Legacy Playboy options exercisable for an aggregate of 3,560,541 shares of MCAC common stock at a weighted-average exercise price of \$5.61 and (iii) assumed the obligation to issue shares in respect of terminated Legacy Playboy restricted stock units ("RSUs") for an aggregate of 2,045,634 shares of MCAC common stock to a weighted-average exercise price of \$5.61 and (iii) assumed the obligation to issue shares in respect of terminated Legacy Playboy restricted stock units ("RSUs") for an aggregate of 2,045,634 shares of MCAC common stock to be settled one year following the closing date.
 In addition, in connection with the consummation of the Business Combination, MCAC was renamed "PLBY Group, Inc." We incurred \$1.2 million in transaction costs that were recorded in "additional paid-in capital" upon consummation of the Business Combination.

 Legacy Playboy's options and RSUs that were outstanding as of immediately prior to the closing of the Business Combination (but not an option granted to Ben Kohn on January 31, 2021 to purchase 965,944 shares of our common stock at an exercise price of \$10.52 per share (the "Pre-Closing Option")) were accelerated and fully vested.
 Each outstanding option was assumed by MCAC and automatically converted into an option to purchase such number of shares of MCAC's common stock equal to the product of (x) the merger consideration and (y) the option holder's respective percentage of the merger consideration.
-All RSUs that were then outstanding were terminated and will be settled in shares of common stock equal to the product of (x) the merger consideration, and (y) the option of the merger consideration.
+All RSUs that were then outstanding were terminated and will be settled in shares of common stock equal to the product of (x) the merger consideration.

 The Business Combination was accounted for as a reverse recapitalization whereby MCAC, who is the legal acquirer, was treated as the "acquired" company for financial reporting purposes and Legacy Playboy was treated as the accounting acquirer.
-This determination was primarily based on Legacy Playboy having a majority of the voting power of the post-combination company, Legacy Playboy's senior management comprising substantially all of the senior management of the post-combination company, Legacy Playboy's senior management of MCAC, and Legacy Playboy's operations of the post-combination company.
+This determination was primarily based on Legacy Playboy having a majority of the voting power of the post-combination company, Legacy Playboy's senior management comprising substantially all of the senior management of the post-combination company, he relative size of Legacy Playboy compared to MCAC, and Legacy Playboy's operations comprising the ongoing operations of the post-combination company.
 Accordingly, for accounting purposes, the Business Combination is treated as the equivalent of a capital transaction in which Legacy Playboy is issuing stock for the net assets of MCAC.
 The net assets of MCAC are stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination are those of Legacy Playboy.
 All share, per share and net loss per share amounts prior to the Business Combination have been retroactively restated to reflect the recapitalization.